 - Morning Glory

-While a large number of plants are toxic to dogs and cats, there are safer options that pet parents can choose from.
-Here are some:
+While it may seem like a large number of plants and flowers are toxic to dogs and cats, there are still plenty of safe options that pet mums and dads can enjoy.

 - African Violets